 When you visit St. Peter's Basilica, stop also to contemplate the huge dome and its details from the inside, as well as the giant bronze Baldachinus (or atrium) that you will find in the middle of the Basilica.
 Depending on the number of visitors during the day, they may set up "lanes" to form a circuit, but if there are not many people, you can move around at your own pace.
 Also note that the long queues for access, if you have not booked a guided tour, can last up to two hours.

 The visit to the Necropolis must always be accompanied by an official Vatican guide and always lasts 90 minutes.
-It is the perfect time to discover the galleries and understand the history and rituals of the burials of the Popes.
+It is the perfect time to discover the galleries and to understand the history and rituals of the burials of the Popes.

 The site is quite narrow and is considered a very delicate sacred place whose preservation is fundamental for the Vatican officials, so you will not have the opportunity to walk around the area at your leisure and you will not have free time during this visit to the Vatican Necropolis and Crypts.

 Access to St. Peter's Square is free and there is no time limit* to be inside.
-Personally, I recommend that you spend an hour there, walk around its circular colonnade, admire the details of the central obelisk and the fountains that guard it.
+Personally, I recommend that you spend an hour there, walk around the circular colonnade, admire the details of the central obelisk and the fountains that guard it.

 Nor would I rule out buying an ice cream and take it sitting under the spectacular columns while contemplating the facade of San Pedro.
 In addition, it will serve you to rest before or after the intense visit to the Basilica or the Museums.